Favourited 1376 times

 We especially welcome people who can come for several weeks.

-We appreciate if volunteers stay in our volunteer apartment for 10 euros a night incl food
+We appreciate it if volunteers stay in our shared volunteer apartment.

-Lesvos is a beautiful and wild Greek island that has a history of hosting refugees (during conflict with Turkey and now from Middle Eastern, African and Asian countries) due to its proximity to Turkey (you can see its land from the shore).
-Unfortunately, tourism and its reputation have gone down since 2015, but people are just as friendly and welcoming as ever before and the island deserves for visitors to continue coming to it.
-There is so much more to it than refugee camps and boats arriving - old churches and villas, salt flats, flamingos, hiking trails, bars and clubs, beaches, olive groves, local produce such as feta and oil, horses, boat tours, kitesurfing, the list goes on.
+Lesvos is a beautiful and wild Greek island that has a history of hosting refugees (during various conflicts with Turkey and now from Middle Eastern, African and Asian countries) due to its proximity to Turkey (you can see its land from the shore).
+Unfortunately, tourism and its reputation have gone down since 2015, but people are just as friendly and welcoming as ever before and the island deserves visitors to continue coming to it.
+There is so much more to it than Refugee Camps and boats arriving - old churches and villas, salt flats, flamingos, hiking trails, bars and clubs, beaches, olive groves, local produce such as feta, ouzo, olive oil, horses, boat tours, kitesurfing, the list goes on.

 Limited internet access

 Maximum 5 hours a day, 5 days a week